 Available-for-sale securities are those which are neither trading nor held-to-maturity.
-ESF's Other FCDAs and Investment Securities are classified as available-for-sale.
+ESF's Other FCDAs and Investment Securities purchased prior to July 1, 2016 are classified as available-for-sale.
 Available-for-sale securities are recorded at fair value.
 Unrealized holding gains and losses on available-for-sale securities, including amounts related to foreign currency valuation, are excluded from earnings and are reported as a separate component of accumulated other comprehensive income until realized or deemed to be other than temporary.
 Realized gains and losses from the sale of available-for-sale securities are determined on a specific-identification basis.

 Interest on investments, amortization of premiums, and accretion of discounts are reported in Interest Income and are recognized on an accrual basis.
-Premiums and discounts are amortized or accreted over the life of the related investment security as an adjustment to yield using the effective-interest method.
+Premiums and discounts are amortized or accreted over the life of the related investment security as an adjustment to yield using a method which approximates the effective-interest method.